r3c/creep/README.md

   - String option `extra` can be used to pass parameters to SSH command as shown in example above.

 Path is relative by default in all protocols.
-Start your path by a slash `/` character to specify an absolute path, e.g. `file:////opt/myproject`.
+Add an extra slash `/` before your path to specify an absolute path, e.g. `file:////opt/myproject` or `ssh://user@host//opt/myproject`.

-Note that environment files only describe information about external locations and may contain passwords.
+Note that environment files describe information about external locations and may contain passwords.
 For those reasons they should be excluded from your versionning and kept only on machines performing deployments.

-If you prefer not to write environment configuration as files, you can also pass it as a JSON string using `-e` command line option:

-	creep -e '{"default": {"connection": "ftp://me:password@host"}}'

 It's often convenient to keep the environment file at the top-level of the directory you want to deploy, so that running `creep` without any argument will